 What we know about American tourists' deaths and illnesses in the Dominican Republic

-Since the start of the year, at least seven American tourists have died while vacationing in the Dominican Republic, and questions are also being raised about several more deaths in 2018.
-Several of these deaths reportedly occurred after the visitor complained of feeling ill after eating a meal or drinking out of the hotel minibar.
-The U.S. embassy in Santo Domingo says there is no proof at this point the deaths are linked.
+Since the start of the year, at least eight American tourists have died while vacationing in the Dominican Republic, and questions are also being raised about several more deaths in 2018.
+The deaths reportedly occurred after the visitors complained of feeling ill after eating a meal or drinking out of the hotel minibar.
+The U.S. embassy in Santo Domingo said there is no proof at this point the deaths are linked.

 Several of the deaths were reported to be a heart attack, which health officials say is the most common cause of death for Americans on vacation.
 Here is what we know these cases so far.